Puquios/sauce-labs_setup/README.md

 * Tests
     * Runs a suite of tests via Sauce Labs against the deployed app.
 All the needed environment variables have been set.

-## Simple set up instructions:
+# Simple set up instructions:

-In order to configure a <strong>new stage</strong> with Sauce Labs follow these steps:
+##Creating a new stage with Sauce Labs:

 1. Click the "Add Stage" button in the Pipeline
 2. Name the new stage accordingly and click on the "Jobs" tab